Netherlands Plan your studies

 Distance learning

-In Holland, you may find a few part-time courses in English as well as distance learning programs.
+In the Netherlands, you may find a few part-time courses in English as well as distance learning programs.
 The programs and study conditions may vary from one institution to another.
-Such courses are often organized for the master’s level.
+These courses are mostly organized at master’s level.

 The Open University is specifically dedicated to online education and research.
 The educational programme is structured in such a way that it enables you to study part-time.